claudiobritof/Upload-DB-and-Poker-SQL-queries/README.md

 Given two “.csv” files, containing:

 &ensp;Table ‘resultado’:
-&emsp;   Data_acesso: the day the player executed the actions.
+&emsp;   entry_date: the day the player executed the actions.
-&emsp;   Clientes_id: customer’s id, this column can be used to fetch the information of the customer table.
+&emsp;   customer_id: customer’s id, this column can be used to fetch the information of the customer table.
-&emsp;   Buyin: total amount bet by the player.
+&emsp;   buyin: total amount bet by the player.
-&emsp;   Winning: total amount won by the player (when negative, the player's total loss).
+&emsp;   winning: total amount won by the player (when negative, the player's total loss).
-&emsp;   Rake: the company's profit from this player.
+&emsp;   rake: the company's profit from this player.

 &ensp;Table ‘clientes’:
-&emsp;   Id: customer's id.
+&emsp;   id: customer's id.
 Can be crossed with the customer_id information in the result table.
-&emsp;   Sexo: player's gender (being m=male and f=female).
+&emsp;   gender: player's gender (being m=male and f=female).
-&emsp;   Data_nascimento: year, month and day of birth of the player.
+&emsp;   birth_date: year, month and day of birth of the player.
 &emsp;   Data_cadastro: date and time when the player registered.
-&emsp;   Cidade: city where the player lives.
+&emsp;   city: city where the player lives.
 &emsp;   Sigla: UF (“Federative Unity”, in Brazil is the same as “state”) where the player lives.

 Considering these tables, I answered the following questions using SQL: